brenting/ANL-2023-example-agent/README.md

 The code of GeniusWebPython is properly documented.
 Exploring the class definitions of the classes used in the template agent is usually sufficient to understand how to work with them.

 [More documentation can be found here](https://tracinsy.ewi.tudelft.nl/pubtrac/GeniusWebPython/wiki/WikiStart).
 This documentation was written for the Java version of GeniusWeb, but classes and functionality are identical as much as possible.

+## Notes
+- You are allowed to store data after the negotiation was finished ("Finished" object received) to use for future sessions.
+This allows for learning opponent behaviour over time and responding to it.
+The directory to save this data to is passed to the agent as parameter (`storage_dir`).
+In the template agent the path to this directory is assign to the `self.storage_dir` variable.
+Your agent is run parallel against multiple opponents during the final tournament, so make sure to handle this properly.
+Read section 3 of the [CfP](docs/ANL_2022_CfP.pdf) for information on this.
+- A simple yet effective opponent model is provided that estimates the utility of the opponent for bids, which is used to find better bids.
+The estimation is based on the bids that the opponent made so far.
+You can find the code for this opponent model [here](agents/template_agent/utils/opponent_model.py).
+- The name of the opponent is assigned to the `self.other` variable in the template agent.
+This name is essential for learning purposes to identify opponents that you have seen in the past.